Necrotizing Soft Tissue Infections

 • Fever, chills, tachycardia, hypotension, and altered mental status (signs of systemic toxicity)

-• “Hard signs” used to diagnose necrotizing fasciitis
+• “Hard signs” are used to diagnose necrotizing fasciitis

 Pain out of proportion to examination, Altered mental status (a sign of systemic toxicity), and a strong bad smell are useful signs too